 procedures for expedited service planning when crisis or urgent need is identified; and

-the signature of the individual and their legal guardian, as appropriate.

-Interpretation: Strategies for building rapport, establishing trust, and promoting psychological safety are critical when working with victims of trafficking to facilitate the development of realistic goals in an empowering and trauma-informed manner.
+documentation of the individual’s and/or legal guardian’s participation in service planning.

 Interpretation: Safety concerns for victims of human trafficking and domestic violence often do not end when they are admitted to residential settings, including emergency shelters and transitional housing programs.
-The organization should work with the victim to develop a safety plan that focuses on increasing physical safety by securing needed documents, property, and services; maintaining the program's location in confidence; and linking efficiently to law enforcement, if needed.
+The organization should work with victims to develop safety plans that focus on increasing physical safety by securing needed documents, property, and services; maintaining the program's location in confidence or restricting access to the program site; and linking efficiently to law enforcement, if needed.
+Psychological safety should also be prioritized as the emotional effects of trauma – mistrust, anxiety, and depression – can be persistent and overwhelming.

 SH 4.02

-The organization works in active partnership with persons served to:
+The organization works in active collaboration with persons served, the homelessness service system, and other community providers to:

+help individuals access needed services;

 assume a service coordination role, as appropriate, when the need has been identified and no other organization has assumed that responsibility;

-ensure that they receive appropriate advocacy support;
+ensure that persons served receive appropriate advocacy support; and

-assist with access to the full array of services to which they are eligible; and

 mediate barriers to services within the service delivery system.

+Interpretation: In some cases (e.g., when serving children placed by a public child welfare agency) it may be necessary and appropriate to collaborate with the child welfare system instead of the homelessness service system.

 SH 4.03

-The worker and a supervisor, or a clinical, service, or peer team, review the case biweekly, or more frequently depending on the needs of persons served, to assess:
+The worker and a supervisor, or a clinical, service, or peer team, review the case every two weeks, or more frequently depending on the needs of persons served, to assess:

 service plan implementation;